 The best of all dives was the Blue Abyss and the Dark Side of the Moon (you can find them on this map).
 The Blue Abyss was about 40 minutes in – through one giant cavern area, beautifully decorated tunnels and rooms and two pretty tight restrictions.
 Then you hit it.
 A giant abyss!
 One minute you’re swimming through a beautiful (and small) cave passage at a depth of only 20-30 feet, and then suddenly you swim out over a massive … nothing … a perfectly circular underground room more than 100 feet across and that has perfectly vertical walls to a depth of 240 feet.
 You hang suspended, in the middle, with water so clear you think it’s air.
 Surrounding you on every side are the most incredible formations you can imagine.
 It cannot be described.
 The next dive that same day took us to the Dark Side of the Moon.
 Running several jump reels, we hit the end of the line in an area of the most incredible decorations I saw over the course of the week.
 Untouched!
 I still had my safety reel (sometimes you carry as many as 5 or 6 reels) and I actually laid 150ft of new line past that point to a place where no one has ever been before.
 Those formations were the most incredible of anyplace I’ve ever seen.
 The song, “How Great Thou Art” echoed through my head the entire dive.

-2 thoughts on “Cave Diving Mexico
+2 responses to “Cave Diving Mexico”

 Danny, Is it now only one step away from CaveMAN status? 🙂 anyways, sticking with CaveDIVER may be the better plan.
 Looks like quite an adventure for sure & makes me want to go, although i’m really out of the diving loop. great shots & all the best.
 Stay safe & breath easy (underwater!)…..